Vaelico333/Dinosaur_analysis/README.md

 # próximos pasos

-My intention is to create an app using Flask or other compiler to convert a python exploratory program into an executable file that works as a dinosaur encyclopedia
+My intention is to create an app using PyQt5 to convert a python exploratory program into an executable file using PyInstaller that works as a dinosaur encyclopedia

 # contribuciones